Breakdown of Roles in High-Fidelity Wraparound

 Colorado has established guidelines for High-Fidelity Wraparound infrastructure, practice, and outcomes.

-High-Fidelity Wraparound Credentialing for Facilitators, Coaches, and Supervisors
+High-Fidelity Wraparound Credentialing for Facilitators, Support Partners, Supervisors, and Coaches

-Colorado has established credentialing requirements for facilitators, coaches, and supervisors.
+Colorado has established credentialing requirements for facilitators, support partners, supervisors, and coaches.

 Last modified: Friday, April 29, 2022, 4:06 PM